Iyouboushi/mIRC-BattleArena/readme.md

 ADDITIONS:
 * Added Dungeons!
 Players can obtain keys and start special dungeon battles that take them through a zone full of monsters and bosses.
 * Added Dragon Hunting.
 Dragons can spawn and create lairs around the land and players need to hunt them down.
+* Added Torment Battles, which is basically the endgame of the bot.
 * Re-Added nearly every battle formula the bot has had since its inception.
 This can be toggled by bot owners to pick the one they like the most.
 * Added more armor, items and new portal battles for everyone to enjoy
 * Added new system.dat flags